-I believe there is no God but if proof was discovered of God’s existence, then I would believe.
+I believe there is probably no supernatural order; however, if proof was discovered of God’s existence or some uncovered force at work in the universe, then I would be less skeptical.
 That’s my epistemological standard.
 I think it is a reasonable one for most people to adopt.
 There is no God for all the many reasons I have listed in Reason and Myth, Reason and Religion, The Rational Individual, Land Without Dogs, Imagine No Faith, Perfect Religion and Sex and Religion.
-I became an unbeliever at 13 years old after reading Being and Nothingness J P Sartre.
+I became an unbeliever at 13 years old after reading, Being and Nothingness, J P Sartre.
 At no point as a teenager growing up was I entitled to conclude that this knowledge was reliable.
 As life drew on, I revisited this belief numerous times until, with maturity, I set in motion a more formal causal link from the belief "There Is No God" (after reading thousands of books) to the truth that there is likely no god, gods, fairies, banshees, angels or any supernatural order whatsoever but if even one solid piece of scientific evidence is discovered by authentic scientists, I'll look anew.

 Universal human knowledge, such as the recognition of a "tree" as in, everyone agrees there are trees and knows how to identify them, cannot be equated with "There Is No God".
 Eight billion people, (or at least the vast majority of us, let's say 99.9%), will not often dispute a tree as a tree, or for that matter, the sun, moon or stars.
 A belief that "I am the happiest person in the world" cannot be taken at face value, even if I could list all the relevant facts to prove it.
 I want to make several claims about human beings and "what" and "how" we can know on the basis of what we currently know epistemologically (that is, given all the restrictions of human perception).
 This goes without stating that there are obvious controversies inside what today we call, "Theory of Knowledge".
 I think we can safely say, given our history of accumulating knowledge, we mortal human beings, are fallible.
 We cannot be guaranteed absolute truth and we ought to maintain what I call, "A reasoned skeptical curmudgeon stance" with regards to absolute knowledge claims.
 I have argued in my articles on reason that we can attain only tentative, but exceedingly useful, knowledge.
 I want to defend this epistemological optimism, (i.e., there is objective truth but NOT you, I or anyone else, can know it in a way to be certain to the point where we can move to the political plain).
 The E G Moore Shift may well deter skeptics but I want to make a yellow-light argument against absolutism because of the incredibly violent history of our millions of years evolution up until this very day.
 We should remain skeptical, falsifying and doubting thinkers and especially in the social sciences, and pointedly, of, intellectuals.